 Rosa leads the research and development of the operational marine ecosystems and sediment modelling systems, as well as user-focused applications including acoustics and visibility.

 Rosa is a scientific manager responsible for research and development of the Met Office's short-range, operational modelling capability in the areas of ecosystems, sediments, acoustics and optics, from the open ocean to the shelf seas, at global and regional scales.

 Key activities in this area include the development, implementation, validation, maintenance and improvement of the ocean forecasting modelling systems above, and user-focused applications, including visibility and other biological products, in order to deliver the group's contribution to the Programme and other internal and external stakeholders and established customers.

-Rosa is currently developing the ecosystem modelling strategy for this area and leading the development and implementation of the HadOCC ecosystem model within NEMO, including biological data assimilation, and its model counterpart for the shelf-seas, ERSEM.
-Short terms plans for ERSEM and sediment models in this area focus on their coupling to operational NEMO for the UK shelf seas.
+Rosa is currently developing the ecosystem modelling strategy for this area and leading the development and implementation of the HadOCC ecosystem model within Ocean models at the Met Office, including biological data assimilation, and its model counterpart for the shelf-seas, ERSEM.
+Short terms plans for ERSEM and sediment models in this area focus on their coupling to operational Ocean models at the Met Office for the UK shelf seas.
 Operational products from both physical-biogeochemical systems will be delivered via the EU MyOcean project.

 Rosa is also responsible for delivering the Defence Oceanography Programme and the Ocean Forecasting Research contribution to the DERTP.

 Rosa is often representing the Met Office and Ocean Forecasting Research at various national and international working groups and scientific and technical committees.
 She is also the project manager of AlgaRisk, a partnership between the EA and PML to develop an operational nuisance algal bloom system for the UK.